threepebbles/CS492/manip_challenge/README.md

-# How to send a command?
+# How to publish and subscribe a task specification during the challenge?
 The instructor/TA will send a string that contains a dictionary format of commands via a topic "/task_commands":
 ~~~~bash
     d = {"storage_left": ['book', 'eraser', 'soap2'],